 BEHIND THE LENS

-what to wear for your family pictures
+what to wear for your family photos

 Not sure what to wear to our upcoming family portrait session?
 Here are some tips from experts to help you plan your perfect outfit.
+I even have a few Pinterest Boards for your to peruse.

 Colors to Wear